Tips to Conquer Holiday Anxiety Disorder

 Put Your Health First

 Alas, that includes getting enough sleep, eating right, staying hydrated and exercising.
-All of these take effort, but the payoff is that you’ll have more energy, and feel a lot less stressed.
+These are all critical for real self-care.
+They take effort, but the payoff is that you’ll have more energy, and feel a lot less stressed.
 And for those of us with ADHD, depression or anxiety, these have proven, brain-based benefits.
 Studies show that spending some time in nature, even in winter, helps positivity.
 Get outside, even if it’s cold.
+Use natural daylight bulbs.
 And consider appropriate supplements, like Vitamin D and Omega-3.

 Give Yourself Permission